xdevplatform/ruby-enterprise-scripts/README.md

 ```
 stream_label = "prod"
 ```
+NOTE: The API-specific instructions below assume that you've set you account-level details as environment variables *or* will set them directly in each script.

 ## PowerTrack
 This streaming API enables you to filter the full Twitter firehose in realtime.
 ### Add a rule
-Before you connect to the stream, you should add one more rules.
-Here's how:
+Add a rule to your stream so that it will return matched Tweets when you connect to the stream:
-1. Set your account-level details (via environment or direct variables) and assign your `stream_label` value (defaults to `prod`) in the `add_rule.rb` file.
+1. Assign your `stream_label` value (defaults to `prod`) in the `add_rule.rb` file.
 2. Add your rule to the `rule_value` variable in the script.
 3. Run:
 ```
 $ ruby add_rule.rb
 ```
 ### List rules
-To ensure you have rules on your stream, make a get request to list all rules on your stream: Run:
+Make a get request to list all rules on your stream: Run:
 ```
 $ ruby list_rules.rb
 ```